Borophene: Synthesis

-Molecular beam epitaxy is the main approach for the growth of high-quality borophene.
+Bottom up synthesis is the main approach for the growth of high-quality borophene.
 The high melting point of boron and the growth of borophenes at moderate temperatures posed a significant challenge for the synthesis of borophenes.
 Utilizing diborane (B2H6) pyrolysis as a pure boron source, a group of researchers reported the growth of atomic-thickness borophene sheets via chemical vapor deposition (CVD) for the first time.
 The CVD-borophene layers display an average thickness of 4.2 Å, χ3 crystalline structure, and metallic conductivity.

 Atomic-scale characterization, supported by theoretical calculations, revealed structures reminiscent of fused boron clusters consisting of mixed triangular and hexagonal motives, as previously predicted by theory and shown in Figure 1.
 Scanning tunneling spectroscopy confirmed that the borophenes are metallic.
 This is in contrast to bulk boron allotropes, which are semiconducting and marked by an atomic structure based on B_{12} icosahedra.

 In 2021 researchers announced hydrogenated borophene on a silver substrate, dubbed borophane.
 The new material was claimed to be far more stable than its component.
 Hydrogenation reduces oxidation rates by more than two orders of magnitude after ambient exposure.